-(1) 1Oral assessment may be conducted in the form of oral exams, presentations.
+- (1) 1Oral assessment may be conducted in the form of oral exams, presentations or colloquia.
 2Further forms of assessment may be designated in the module handbook.

-(2) 1During verbal assessment the candidate must demonstrate that he/she recognizes the interrelated themes of the field being assessed and is able to analyze particular issues within these interrelated themes.
-2Oral exams also aim to determine whether the candidate has broad-based basic knowledge.
+1During verbal assessment the candidate must demonstrate that he/she recognizes the interrelated themes of the field being assessed and is able to analyze particular issues within these interrelated themes.
+2Oral exams also aim to determine whether the candidate has broad basic knowledge.
 3In addition the candidate may be given the opportunity to nominate special themes as the object of his/her oral exam.
-4The duration of an oral examination is usually 30 minutes per candidate.
-5The oral examination takes place in the presence of an observer.

-(3) 1An official record must be kept of the main subject-matter and the main results of the oral exam.
-This official record must be signed by the examiner and, insofar as an observer is consulted, also by the observer.
-2The result of the oral examination is to be communicated to the candidate at the conclusion of the oral exam.

-(4) 1The exams are not open to the public.
+4The duration of an oral examination is usually between 15 and 30 minutes per candidate.
+5The oral examination in the Master's module takes place in the presence of an observer. - (2) 1An official record must be kept of the main subject-matter and the main results of the oral exam; this official record must be signed by the examiner and, insofar as an observer is consulted, also by the observer.
+2The result of the oral examination is to be communicated to the candidate at the conclusion of the oral exam. - (3) 1The exams are not open to the public.
 2Provided there is no objection from the candidate, other students wishing to carry out the same assessment at a later date may be admitted to attend an oral exam as members of an audience, subject to the limits of the examination venue.
 3This admittance does not extend to the discussion of exam results, nor to the notification of these to the candidate.